Skip to main content

 • The recently launched Family Rounding Program is a team of dedicated staff that help families and patients feel more engaged and comfortable throughout their health care journeys.
 A key early success has been maintaining consistent times for rounding and ensuring every person on the care team is present.

-• Women in Leadership + Learning, a four-month-long, cohort-based, immersive development experience that aims to empower women, has graduated its first two groups, comprised of 65 faculty members.
-A third group of faculty members is now underway.
+• Women in Leadership + Learning, a four-month-long, cohort-based, immersive development experience that aims to empower women, has graduated its first three groups.

 • Through the STEMM immersion program, St. Jude hosts Memphis and Shelby County high school students for paid summer internships.
-The program, about to launch its third suymmer, is designed to expand access to science, technology, engineering and mathematics education for students in the Memphis area.
+The program, now three years old, is designed to expand access to science, technology, engineering and mathematics education for students in the Memphis area.

 High School Immersion Program